 - if you are taking gemfibrozil (Lopid), take it 2 hours before or 2 hours after colestipol.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking colestipol, call your doctor.

 Eat a low-fat, low-cholesterol diet.
 Be sure to follow all exercise and dietary recommendations made by your doctor or dietitian.
 You can also visit the National Cholesterol Education Program (NCEP) website for additional dietary information at http://www.nhlbi.nih.gov/health/public/heart/chol/chol_tlc.pdf.

 What should I do if I forget a dose?

-Take the missed dose as soon as you remember it and take any remaining doses for that day at evenly spaced intervals.
-Do not take a double dose to make up for a missed one.
+Take the missed dose as soon as you remember it.
+However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
+Do not take a double dose to make up for a missed dose.

 What side effects can this medication cause?

 Colestipol may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: